zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 ---
 # Introduction 1

-You are special agents of the NNSA (Never Named Spy Agency) with cover identities as ordinary house pets belonging to a pair of genius children, Linneaus and
+You are fedora-wearing special agents of the NNSA (Never Named Spy Agency) with cover identities as ordinary house pets belonging to a pair of genius children, Linneaus and
 Fern.

 ---